OmicronXin/Community_Search_Library_GZHU/README.md

 ## Output:

-Two text files kmaxcore.txt and kmaxtruss.txt whcih contains maximal k-core and maximal k-truss respectively.
+Two text files kmaxcore.txt and kmaxtruss.txt which contains maximal k-core and maximal k-truss respectively.
 The format of output files are consistent with the input file.

 ## Demo: